adieuadieu/alagarr/README.md

 })
 ```

-Therr are a few things being handled for you in the above Alagarr example:
+There are a few things being handled for you in the above Alagarr example:

 * The programming model has been normalized.
 You can run this code without modification on any of the [supported](#supported-providers) cloud/faas/serverless providers.
 Not just AWS Lambda.
 Alagarr makes your code portable.
 * The `callback()` is being handled for you.
 Alagarr will set the status code, content-type, and body appropriately.
 More on this behavior [here](#api-alagarr-handlerFunction).